 Original research produced by the TIAA Institute—both independently and in collaboration with noted scholars—examines topics of interest to the academic, nonprofit and public sectors.
 The reports combine statistical findings with thoughtful, data-driven observations and conclusions to provide in-depth analyses appropriate for both technical and general audiences.

-The winners of the 2022 Delphi Award, which the TIAA Institute supports, will be announced at the AAC&U’s annual meeting.
+The winners of the 2023 Delphi Award, which the TIAA Institute supports, were presented at the AAC&U’s annual meeting.